raul23/Darth-Vader-RPi/docs/main_config.rst

 .. note::

-   The default sequences of slot LEDs were obtained from `Empire Strikes Back chest box light sequence`_.
+   The default sequences of slot LEDs were obtained from this YouTube video:
+   `Empire Strikes Back chest box light sequence`_.

 .. seealso::